WeidongWan/Separation-of-multiplicative-interaction/README.md

 dnc_iteLinear.m - Simulate the signal transmission and traditional iterative linear detection of the SMI-based SR systems in the scenario where both direct and cascaded links exist.

+dnc_SMIbasedLinear.m - Simulate the signal transmission and SMI-based linear detection of SMISR in the scenario where both direct and cascaded links exist.

 Function Files :